 Citrine, or the yellow to brown variety of Quartz, is the other birthstone for November.
 It comes in a variety of brilliant yellow to reddish brown shades, and is much more abundant — enormous, high quality stones are readily available for people who love the sublime autumnal colors of this beautiful gem.
 The rarest and most desirable citrine is the darker brown/red version called Madeira Citrine, after Madeira, Spain.

 - The name Citrine derives from the French Citron, or lemon.

 - Citrine is the gemstone most associated with the astrological sign, Virgo.

 - Citrine is also known as “the success stone” because it is believed to be associated with prosperity and abundance; many companies keep citrine crystals in their cash registers believing it will attract wealth and success to their business.

 - Citrine is the traditional gift for a 13th wedding anniversary.

-BUYER’S GUIDE: TOPAZ AND CITRINE
+BUYER’S GUIDE: TOPAZ

 WHAT TO LOOK FOR: COLOR